huggingface/hub-docs/docs/hub/webhooks.md

 ## Developing your webhooks

 In case you do not have an HTTPS endpoint/URL to use, you can try out public tools for webhook testing.
-These tools act as catch-all (captures all requests) sent to them and gives 20 OK.
+These tools act as catch-all (captures all requests) sent to them and gives 200 OK status code.
 [Beeceptor](https://beeceptor.com/) is one such tool that you can use to create a temporary HTTP endpoint and review the incoming payload.
 Another such tool is [Webhook.site](https://webhook.site/).

-Additionally, if you have your webhook code running locally on your machine but you need to expose it to the Internet to be able to use it, you can use [ngrok](https://ngrok.com/) or [localtunnel](https://theboroer.github.io/localtunnel-www/).
+Additionally, you can route a real webhook payload to the code running locally on your machine during development.
+This is a great way to test and debug for faster integrations.
+You can do this by exposing your localhost port to the Internet.
+To be able to go this path, you can use [ngrok](https://ngrok.com/) or [localtunnel](https://theboroer.github.io/localtunnel-www/).

 ## Debugging webhooks